VeinsOfTheEarth/RivGraph/README.md

 For description of part of the algorithm, see this paper: https://www.earth-surf-dynam-discuss.net/esurf-2019-19/ [accepted].

 If you have questions, contact me at j.....k@gmail.com

+RivGraph has been assigned number C19049 by the Feynman Center for Innovation.